kelvin-meyet/zmcp_model_deployments/churn-service/ReadMe.md

 The web interface allows users to enter customer details and instantly get a churn probability and decision.

+- Churn (also known as attrition rate, turnover, customer turnover, or customer defection) refers to the rate at which customers cancels or stop doing business with a company or a service provider.
+It is a key metric in industries that provides valuable services to customers.

 ---

 ## ⚙️ Tech Stack